 Our catalog includes records for 130,000 print documents, and some 40,000 in electronic format, not including those that can be accessed through our database subscriptions (See Finding Docs).
 As a small selective depository, we currently select 7% of all documents available to depository libraries.
 We also collect Connecticut state documents.

-Several hundred new documents are typically added to our collection each month depending on the activity of the Government Printing Office (GPO), including their ability to find and catalog recent publications from government agencies that do not necessarily report their latest activity.
+Several hundred new documents are typically added to our collection each month depending on the activity of the Government Publishing Office (GPO), including their ability to find and catalog recent publications from government agencies that do not necessarily report their latest activity.
 The vast majority of these new documents, now some 97%, are published in electronic format, or born digital.